When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 Do I need to enroll in Part D?

-You do not need to enroll in Medicare Part D prescription drug coverage.
-Most PEBB medical plans include prescription drug coverage that is as good as or better than Medicare Part D.
+You do not need a standalone Medicare Part D plan unless you’re enrolling in Premera Blue Cross Medicare Supplement Plan G, which does not include prescription drug coverage.
+If you enroll in Plan G, you should consider enrolling in a standalone Medicare Part D plan to avoid a Part D late enrollment penalty in the future.
+All other PEBB medical plans include Medicare Part D or prescription drug coverage that is as good as or better than Medicare Part D.

 FAQs